top of page

 We measure our student progress through portfolios, projects, surveys, reports, and other evidence of mastery.
 No more stressing about tests and grades because we move forward based on mastery, not age or grade level!

-If your child is considered a homeschool, you may opt to take a standardized test or to participate in an educational review to prove progress.
+You may opt to take a standardized test or to participate in an educational review to prove progress, but that power lies in the hands of the parents.